cfengine/documentation/reference/classes.markdown

 ### persistent\_disable\_*DAEMON*

-**Description**: Disable a CFEngine Enterprise daemon component persistently.
+**Description:** Disable a CFEngine Enterprise daemon component persistently.

 `DAEMON` can be one of `cf_execd`, `cf_monitord` or `cf_serverd`.